Be Ready For The Next Celestial Event

 others, use a shutter cable with lock.

-Get the closest guide star in the telescope view.
+Get the closest guide star to target in the telescope view.

 Defocus telescope to let guide star illuminate reticle, then center.

 Once any tracking backlash is gone, Uncap the lens.

 If you see a guiding adjustment is necessary, cap the lens, make the adjustment, wait for stable tracking, then uncap the lens.